HannaGreentree/war-paws-europe/README.md

 - authentication and authorisation for CRUD actions (login required)

 ### Version Control (Git & GitHub)
-- Git & GitHub used throughout development up to deployment.
+- Git & GitHub used throughout development up to deployment
-- Commits should be small, clear, and feature-focused.
+- Commits are small, clear, and feature-focused
-- Commit messages document the development process and fixes.
+- Commit messages document the development process and fixes
 ##### Honest note: Sometimes I was rushing and my commit messages were not as detailed as they should be.
 I understand the importance of clear commits and will improve this going forward.

-### Credits & Attribution (Requirements 8, 18, 19)
+### Credits & Attribution
 #### External references / tutorials / docs
 * MDN: DOMContentLoaded — https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event
 * MDN: IntersectionObserver — https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API
 * W3C Validators — HTML/CSS validation tools
-Any external snippet used in code should be credited with a comment above it in the file, and larger dependencies should be listed here in the README (Requirement 8).
+External snippets used in code should be credited with a comment above it in the file, but unfortunatly due to time limitation they are listed in this file
 ### Images
 Some images were taken from social media accounts of Ukrainian shelters/rescuers.
 These images are used only for educational/student project purposes and should not be redistributed or reused commercially without permission from the original owners.

 ### Wireframes / Design Evidence
 I understand that wireframes and saved design planning are important for documentation and learning.
 Unfortunately, I lost my original wireframes/design files for this project.
 To document design decisions and responsiveness, I will include screenshots of the final implemented pages (desktop + mobile).
-* Recommended screenshot folder: images/screenshots/
+* For that reason I created a folder: images/screenshots/

-### Code Snippets (Examples for Tutor)
+### Code Snippets

 #### Footer Year (JavaScript)

 const yearEl = document.getElementById("year");